Mitigating Temporal Misalignment by Discarding Outdated Facts: Calibrating QA under Temporal Misalignment

 \subsection{Results}

-Table~\ref{tab:calibration_results} the results from our calibration experiments.
-As discussed in ~\ref{subsec:impact}, both models suffer from temporal degradation, and zero-ing out the confidence of outdated facts with oracle information improves the calibration performance.
-Using the duration predicted from our model also shows similar gains.
-Both regression and classification model lowers the confidence of models, improving calibration metrics across the board.
+Table~\ref{tab:calibration_results} reports the results from our calibration experiments.
+Both QA models suffer from temporal degradation, and zero-ing out the confidence of outdated facts with oracle information improves the calibration performance.
+Using model prediction durations shows similar gains.
+Both regression and classification duration predictions lower the confidence of models, improving calibration metrics across the board.
 We find that our classification-based model consistently outperforms our regression-based model on our calibration task, despite the opposite being true for our fact-duration evaluations.
-We attribute this behavior to our classification-based system's error distribution, as it gets more examples correct to within 1 year (Figure~\ref{fig:error_histogram}).
-Classification-based system can also hedge its predictions over different duration classes by predicting a distribution, which we use to compute the CDF over.
+We attribute this behavior to our classification-based system's error distribution, as it gets more examples correct to within 1 year (Figure~\ref{fig:fact_duration_results_hist}).
+Classification-based system also hedge over different duration classes by predicting a distribution, which we use to compute the CDF.

 \paragraph{Retrieval-Based QA: Update or Adjust} In Table~\ref{tab:calibration_results}, we compare the performance of DPR with static and hot-swapped retrieval corpora from $t_e=2018$ and $t_e=2021$.
 While updating the retrieval corpus improves EM accuracy, adjusting model confidence using fact duration on a static corpus performs better on all calibration metrics.
-This suggests that, when users care about having accurate confidence estimates or only see high-confidence predictions, temporal adjustment can be more beneficial than swapping retrieval corpus. \paragraph{Ablations: Per-Example vs Uniform Adjustment} We compare our system, which adjusts confidence on a per-example basis, against one that uniformly decreases confidence by the same value $\upsilon$ across the entire test set: $c_m = \max(c(q, a) - \upsilon, 0)$.
+This suggests that, when users care about having accurate confidence estimates or seeing only high-confidence predictions, confidence adjustments can be more beneficial than swapping retrieval corpus. \paragraph{Ablations: Per-Example vs Uniform Adjustment} We compare our system, which adjusts confidence on a per-example basis, against one that uniformly decreases confidence by the same value $\upsilon$ across the entire test set: $c_m = \max(c(q, a) - \upsilon, 0)$.
 These ablations still depend on our fact-duration systems to determine the $\upsilon$ such that the total confidence over the entire test set is the same for both methods.
 Table~\ref{tab:ablations} reports the results from this ablation study.
 We find that uniformly adjusting confidence improves ECE, which is expected given the decrease in the QA systems EM accuracy after misalignment.
 We find, however, that our per-example adjustment methods outperform uniform confidence adjustments.